theSearchLife/smart-camera/README.md

 ============

 This project aims to reduce Human-wildlife conflict with the help of video surveillance and artificial intelligence.
 The idea is to use a camera for 24h video surveillance and machine learning to detect and alert for animals that pose a threat livelihood or safety of the people in the area.
+Due to GDPR reasons, a pause of video recording during a time interval specific to each day of the week is implemented.

 Structure
 =========

-Capture app stream - captures and saves photos from a cctv camera Capture app - captures and saves photos from the camera connected to RaspberryPi Motion app - performs motion detection over a given perimeter
+Download Model - deownloads the animal detection model every 24 hours Capture app stream - captures and saves photos from a cctv camera Capture app - captures and saves photos from the camera connected to RaspberryPi Motion app - performs motion detection over a given perimeter